 Another fresh and delicious vegetable that thrives in window boxes is the spring onion.

-Unlike regular onions, spring onions are shallow-rooting, which means they can be grown in shallow soil and can be planted close together.
+Unlike regular onions, spring onions are shallow-rooting, which means they can be grown in shallow soil and be planted close together.
 Plus, they can handle partial shade, so if you don’t have the sunniest window ledge, they’re a good choice.

 Spring onions require good drainage, so it’s helpful to line the bottom of your window box with a layer of small rocks, which promotes proper drainage.
 Then, simply add your potting mix, press down, add your seeds, and cover with another layer of potting mix.